 Students completing the program are eligible to take the Therapist Multiple Choice (TMC) Examination for Respiratory Therapists administered by the National Board for Respiratory Care (NBRC).
 Once the student has successfully passed the TMC at the higher-cut score you are now eligible to take the Clinical Simulation Examination (CSE) to become a fully Registered Respiratory Therapist.
-Graduates who achieve the lower-cut score will receive the Certified Respiratory Therapist (CRT) credential, however, the graduate must repeat the TMC until the higher-cut score is achieved to progress to the CSE.
+Graduates who achieve the lower-cut score will receive the Certified Respiratory Therapist (CRT) credential; however, the graduate must repeat the TMC until the higher-cut score is achieved to progress to the CSE.
 Additional NBRC guidelines will be discussed prior to graduation as these are subject to change.
 Applications for this examination may be obtained from the Program Director during the last semester of enrollment or directly from NBRC.
-NBRC has contracted with H&R Block for administration of a computerized version of the TMC & CSE.
-The closest testing site to LSUE is Baton Rouge.
+NBRC has contracted with PSI Testing Center for the administration of a computerized version of the TMC & CSE.
+The testing sites for the NBRC examinations are in Shreveport and New Orleans.
 Scores are available to candidates immediately after completion of the examinations.
 The Registry Examination System was developed to objectively measure essential knowledge, skills, and abilities required of advanced respiratory therapists and to set uniform standards for measuring such knowledge.